chletes/IMTA-P3A-EssaimRobots/src/Arduino/Readme.md

 ## How to test sending command with Marvelmind's Dashboard

-0. We assume there's already a setup built (beacons installed and charged, hedgehog and Arduino Mega connexions done, modem connected, etc).
+0. We assume there's already a setup built (beacons installed and charged, Arduino code uploaded, hedgehog and Arduino Mega connexions done, modem connected, etc).
 1. Open Marvlemind's Dashboard and localize desired hedgehog in the lower pannel.
 Right-click and select "Set up mouvement path" and a new windows arises.

 ![setup_mouvement_path](/assets/img/dashboard_command_example/setup_mouvement_path.png)